ksontinimortadha/Introduction-to-Data-Structures-and-Procedural-programming/README.md

 - "dot_product" is the procedure
 - "v1" is the first vector
 - "v2" is the second vector
+- "ps" is the variable for the scalar product
 - "i" is the counter
+- "n" is the size of the vectors

 Problem 2-v2: calculates in the variable ps(scalar product) of 2 vectors using a function
 - "dot_product" is the function